 - Enhance understanding of how to address charged sociopolitical issues within clinical practice

 - Develop increased self-awareness of personal subjectivity within therapeutic role

 NASW-NYS is recognized by the New York State Education Department’s State Board for Mental Health Practitioners as an approved provider of continuing education for licensed social workers (Provider ID #0014), licensed mental health counselors (Provider ID #MHC-0053, and licensed marriage and family therapists.
 (Provider ID #MFT-0037)

 Difficult Conversations in Therapy has been approved by NBCC for NBCC credit.
 Kull Initiative for Psychotherapy is solely responsible for all aspects of the program.
 NBCC Approval No. SP-3196.

-Taking Sides is an in-depth, 5-part conference series examining the very situations where we can find ourselves, wittingly or unwittingly, taking a side as clinicians and professionals.
+Taking Sides is an in-depth discussion series examining the very situations where we can find ourselves, wittingly or unwittingly, taking sides as clinicians and professionals.

 Being objective/being subjective: Saturday, October 5th, 2019

 Race, privilege and social justice: Saturday, January 25th, 2020